Joseph-hackathon/hackathon/ETHGlobal 2023 Online.md

 The hackathon is hosted by ETHGlobal, which holds hackathons in several countries a year.
 Among them, I participated in a hackathon that is held online once a year.
 We met through KakaoTalk messenger in Korea and decided to form a team comprised entirely of Koreans.
+- Project Manage 1
+- Front-end developer 1
-- 1 PM, 1 frontend developers, 1 backend developer
+- Back-end developer 1

 ---
 ### Track: